expresspigeon/blog/src/content/blog/posts/2017/Hack_Your_ROI_One_Segment_at_a_Time.md

 It makes sense to target the individuals who purchased the shoes, as they are likely to want the matching handbag!

-Simply creating a segment of shoe buyers and sending them a message focused on the belt is going to drive them to buy that handbag!
+Simply creating a segment of shoe buyers and sending them a message focused on the bag is going to drive them to buy that handbag!

 ![](/blog/images/2017/gold_shoes.jpg)